Energy Weapons in Helldivers 2 [Detailed Guide]

 PLAS-1 Scorcher

-Thanks to its explosion, it can damage scout striders from the front or take out tanks and turrets by shooting their vents.
-Unlike the Punisher Plasma earlier on this list, the Scorcher can do this faster due to its higher fire rate.
+Thanks to its explosion, it can damage scout striders from the front(again, knee shots for the heavier version) or take out tanks and turrets by shooting their vents.
+Unlike the Punisher Plasma earlier on this list, the Scorcher can do this faster due to its higher fire rate, although it still takes a decent number of shots.
 It’s not too bad against the bugs either for those very same reasons.
 However, against the bugs, it tends to run out of ammo fairly quick.
-To put it simply, the Scorcher is a pretty good gun, and therefore a decent reward for the sheer effort it takes to unlock.
+To put it simply, the Scorcher is a reasonably good gun, and therefore a decent reward for the sheer effort it takes to unlock.
 It could still probably use a small buff to ammo reserves, though.

 Verdict: A versatile and accurate energy rifle that can easily take out a wide variety of foes from both factions.
-Probably better used against Automatons rather than the Terminids though.
+Probably best used against Automatons rather than the Terminids though.
 Much like with the Punisher Plasma, exercise caution when firing the weapon close to you or your teammates.

 Unlocked: Page 10 of the Helldivers Mobilize war bond.